 While you don’t need to panic when you do receive an audition time slot or are attending an open call, you do need to prepare to rock the audition!
 You will need to bring your headshot and resume to the audition, and also be prepared that it could take as little as under two minutes, or you could be in the audition room for an hour.
 Be prepared for both scenarios.

 In the audition room, there may be one or several casting directors.
 Sometimes you will be given the script or “sides” a few days or weeks beforehand, or sometimes you’ll get it on the spot!
 If you are reading on the spot, it’s good to practice these types of “cold reads” before your audition.
 Find a friend, and test yourself reading lines or monologues.
 See what your natural reading tendencies and acting choices are.

 When you walk into the room, be very polite and be yourself.
 Sometimes the casting directors will want to chat and have a conversation with you, but other times they just want to focus on the audition.
 Try not to distract them.
 In a TV audition, it will most likely be filmed.
 Sometimes they will send it to another casting office in LA or New York, so you must be as comfortable as possible auditioning with a big camera or several cameras right in front of your face!

-If you would like to practice reading lines, work on your monologues, or learn more about how to audition for a TV show, I would love to start working with you today!
-Contact me through TakeLessons!
+If you would like to practice reading lines, work on your monologues, or learn more about how to audition for a TV show, it’s a great idea to work with a professional acting teacher!

 Liz T. teaches online singing, acting, and music lessons.
 She is a graduate of the Berklee College of Music with a B.M in Vocal performance and currently performs/teaches all styles of music including Musical Theater, Classical, Jazz, Rock, Pop, R&B, and Country.
 Learn more about Liz here!